Monitor your cost with AWS Budgets

 It allows you to set an optional action that AWS Budgets takes on your behalf when the alert threshold exceeds.
 After you’ve attached an action, click “Next.”

-Finally, review your budget settings and click Create budget.
+Finally, review your budget settings and click Create Budget.

 Methods of AWS Budgets